 - Turn the heat to low and add the sweet potatoes.
 Simmer until sweet potatoes are cooked through, approximately 15 minutes (depending on how small you cut them).

-- Turn the heat off and add the chicken and parsley.
+- Turn the heat off and add the chicken (2 cups) and parsley (2 tablespoons).
 Stir and allow to sit for a minute or so to make sure the chicken gets warmed through.

 - Serve hot garnished with extra fresh parsley.

-Freeze the leftovers in an airtight container or bag for up to 6 months.
+- Freeze in an airtight container or bag for up to 6 months.

-If you don't already have cooked chicken, poach raw chicken in boiling water while you are preparing steps 1-4 for about 20 minutes.
-Shred with two forks and add to stew during step 5.
+- If you don't already have cooked chicken, poach raw chicken with the sweet potatoes in the soup for about 20 minutes, until completely cooked.
+Remove and shred with two forks and add back to the stew.